Turn Your Audition Prep up to 11

 Which seems like a perfectly valid way to approach things – except that it leaves our practice extremely unbalanced.
 Which we often don’t realize until we walk on stage, and feel our confidence drain away as we start wishing we would have practiced more.

 Of course, simply doing more of the same thing doesn’t usually solve the problem.
-In order to get different results, we often have to try a different approach.
+In order to get different results, we often have to modify our approach.

 Rob Knopper is a percussionist.
-And over the course of 40-some auditions, developed an audition preparation process that culminated in his winning a position with the Met Opera Orchestra in 2011.
+And over the course of 50-some auditions, developed an audition preparation process that culminated in his winning a position with the Met Opera Orchestra in 2011.

 Rob’s process has three phases too.
-And like Galamian’s three “times,” is designed to prepare a musician for the specific demands of performing under pressure – not just for sounding good in the practice room.
+And like Galamian’s three “times,” is designed to prepare you for the unique and specific demands of performing under pressure – not just for sounding good in the practice room.